WildaSoftware/Feedybacky/README.md

 * **innerSize** - size of visible frame (result of `window.innerWidth` and `window.innerHeight`).
 Available only if the user accepted sending metadata information.
 * **colorDepth** - depth of the pixel on the screen (result of `screen.colorDepth`).
 Available only if the user accepted sending metadata information.
 * **orientation** - screen orientation (result of `screen.orientation.type;`).
 Available only if the user accepted sending metadata information.
+* **history** - array of objects representing last N events called by the user (details below).
+Available only if the user accepted sending history information.
 * **extraInfo** - JSON object with extra parameters passed by the callback function.
 Available only if extra data callback was defined.
 * **email** - e-mail address provided by the user if available (the appropriate field is visible).
 * **prefix** - prefix defined for the Feedybacky instance (if defined).
+* **adBlock** - information if an enabled AdBlock browser plugin can be detected.
+It can have value 1 or 0.

 `texts` - JSON object with custom messages in different parts of the plugin.
 It can contain following keys: